The CARES Act, including subsequent amendments, earmarked over $600 million through the Paycheck Protection Program (PPP), administered by the

 - The debtor is legally released from being the primary obligor, either judicially or by the creditor.

-A PPP loan is forgiven in total or in part only after the SBA has paid the lender the amount of the PPP loan the SBA has determined is eligible for forgiveness, at which point, the lender should notify the borrower of the forgiveness of the PPP loan.
+A PPP loan is forgiven in total or in part only after the SBA has paid the lender the amount of the PPP loan that the SBA has determined is eligible for forgiveness, at which point, the lender should notify the borrower of the forgiveness of the PPP loan.
 The SBA’s criteria for forgiveness may change, so borrowers should carefully monitor the SBA’s website for new developments.

 When the debt is extinguished, any amount that is forgiven (including accrued but unpaid interest) is recognized in the income statement as a gain upon debt extinguishment.